AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 In this section, you can select a **target mapping** among those available.
 Target mappings are defined in the Adobe Campaign v8 console.
 The target mapping is the type of data that an operation is handling.
 It lets you define the targeted population: recipients, contract beneficiaries, operators, subscribers, etc. [Learn more on target mappings](../audience/targeting-dimensions.md).

-In the **[!UICONTROL Exclusion]** field, you can select to exclude recipients who no longer want to be contacted or who are quarantined.
+In the **[!UICONTROL Exclusion]** field, you can select to exclude profiles who no longer want to be contacted or who are quarantined.
 [Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/send/failures/quarantines.html){target="_blank"}

 ## Delivery {#delivery}